Chapter 7 Statistical Inference in R

 Interpretation

-If you can repeat the experiment many times, then about \(95\%\) of the confidence intervals computed in those many times will contain the true mean.
+If you repeat the sampling procedure many times and compute a \(95\%\) confidence interval each time, then about \(95\%\) of those intervals will contain the true mean.

 no_sim <- 10000